 We have all the information you need to know for your trip, from helping with visa queries to walking you through a placement induction on your first day in Ghana.
 Our hassle-free approach means you can concentrate on what really matters, making a difference at your placement.

 Arrival airport and pickup in Ghana

 You will arrive in Ghana at Accra Airport (ACC).
-Our main offices in Accra are about a 25-minute drive from the airport.

 Most volunteers fly into Ghana in the evening.
 As you disembark, the first thing that you’ll notice is the humidity.
 You will walk across the tarmac to the arrivals building and pass through immigration control to the baggage reclaim area.
 Once you have your luggage, you need to go through customs.
 Be ready to have your bags opened by security staff as this is done routinely even when you go through the "nothing to declare" channel.

 As you walk out of the airport building, you will be met by a wall of people on the other side of a barrier.
 It might seem overwhelming at first, but one of our staff members will be there to meet you with a Projects Abroad sign.
 Seeing a friendly face there to welcome you and take you to your accommodation will immediately put you at ease.

 If your placement is in Accra, you will be taken from the airport straight to your host family.
 If you are going to a placement in Akuapem Hills, you will usually stay overnight in Accra before travelling to your region the following morning.

 Searching for flights online is easier than ever, but it can still be a time-consuming, overwhelming, and frustrating process.
 If you need support, our staff have in-depth knowledge of all our destinations.
 We’ll let you know which airport you’ll be flying to and recommend the best way to get there.